How do you keep your house clean when you homeschool?

 That’s a good question.

-Overall, I would venture to say our home is orderly.
+Perfectionism aside, I would venture to say that our home is orderly.

-Teach Your Kids to Clean Up Spills and Pick Up After Themselves
+#1 Teach Your Kids to Clean Up After Themselves

 “Raising children who wipe their own spills is a lifesaver for moms and also develops great skills in their own lives.
 Fight the urge to control, stress, and immediately clean.
 Have patience and allow your little ones to wipe up their own mess.”